Çamlıca Mosque: Minarets

 Çamlıca Mosque has six minarets which represent the six articles of Islamic faith (iman).
-Four of the six minarets feature three balconies that stand 107.1 metres high in recognition of the Seljuks' Victory at Manzikert in 1071.
+Four of the six minarets feature three balconies that stand 107.1 metres high in recognition of the Seljuk Victory at Manzikert in 1071.
 The other two minarets feature two balconies and are 90 metres high.
 Four of the minarets are centred around the central dome with the other two on the outer ends of the mosque.

 Interior

 The interior of the mosque was designed with a more minimalist approach.
-The two female designers said that their use of "light, colour, glass, ornamentation and calligraphy" was intended to make people feel more spiritual within the space.
+Ergin Külünk, president of the mosque’s construction association, has noted the designers’ use of "light, colour, glass, ornamentation and calligraphy" to make people feel “more spiritual” within the space.

 Complex

 Çamlıca Mosque features a museum, underground parking with space for 3,500 vehicles, an art gallery, library, conference hall, and childcare facilities.
 The art gallery covers 3,500 square metres while the library fills 3,000 square metres.
 The conference hall is able to seat up to 1,071 people and the mosque features eight art workshops.

-In April 2022 a new Museum of Islamic Civilisations opened as part of the mosque complex.
+In April 2022, a new Museum of Islamic Civilisations opened as part of the mosque complex.